papadanku/papadanku.github.io/_posts/2022-12-11-chromaticity.md

 `(r,g,b)` can sum to 0.
 Undefined behavior occurs if we divide anything by 0.

-We solve this issue by rendering the normalized white point if the sum is 0.
-We get the normalized white point by normalizing a color with equal and non-zero color components.
+We solve this issue by outputting the normalized white point if the sum is 0.
+We get the normalized white point by normalizing a color with equal **and** non-zero color components.
 Below is an example on how to compute the normalized white point.

+NrmWhitePoint

+1. (1.0, 1.0, 1.0) / (1.0 + 1.0 + 1.0)
+2. (1.0, 1.0, 1.0) / (3.0)
+3. (1.0 / 3.0, 1.0 / 3.0, 1.0, 3.0)